Or, how to use Signed HTTP Exchanges (SXG) for good by building a trustworthy software distribution method for the web.

 One solution that people have suggested to advert the woes of in-browser crypto is to instead deploy a browser extension: by using a browser extension, the application developer is forced to deploy the same version to all users though e.g. addons.mozilla.org, with the assumption that any malicious behavior is therefore more likely to be detected.
 Additionally it leaves a compromised version of the application on the distribution service, which can later be used to prove that security was compromised.

-This implicitly require the users to trust Google / Mozilla, which could of course collude with the application developer to still enable a target attack.
+This implicitly require the users to trust Google / Mozilla, which could of course collude with the application developer to still enable a targeted attack.
 A larger issue is the compounding security issue of having everyone deploy browser extensions: you trust every extension with everything, namely, these applications (usually) run outside a sandbox and therefore a single malicious app can now negate the cryptographic guarantees of all your applications.
 So although it might work for a small number of applications, is inherently not scalable from a security perspective.
 Having to install a browser extensions is also a barrier to adoption and requires distinct extensions for each browser.

 Proposal: Host The Application On a Domain Outside Your Control